nhsx/au-data-engineering/docs/source/adfpipelines.rst

 .. image:: _static/img/pipeline_temps/csv_file_processing.png
   :width: 600
-  :alt: Copying a .csv file between Azure Datalake directories *Figure 1: Copying a .csv file between Azure Datalake directories*
+  :alt: Copying a .csv file between Azure Datalake directories *Figure 1: Copying a `.csv` file between Azure Datalake directories*

-Pipeline to copy a .csv file in a time-stamped folder between directories in Azure Datalake blob storage.
+Pipeline to copy a `.csv` file in a time-stamped folder between directories in Azure Datalake blob storage.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the Azure Datalake file system
  3. Set the source path and source file name.
  4. Set the sink path and sink file name.